-Cordillera Minerals 2022 Management Ltd. (the "Company") was incorporated under the Business Corporations Act (British Columbia) on March 7, 2022.
-The address of the Company's registered office is located at 1100 - 1111 Melville Street, Vancouver, BC V6E 3V6.
+Cordillera Minerals 2023 Management Ltd (the "Company) was incorporated under the Business Corporations Act (British Columbia) on March 7, 2022.
+The Company's name was amended to Cordillera Minerals 2023 Management Ltd effective January 30, 2023.
+The address of the Company's registered office is 1100-1111 Melville Street, Vancouver, BC V6E 3V6.

-The Company's principal business activity is to provide services in its role as the General Partner of the Cordillera Minerals 2022 Flow-Through Limited Partnership (the "Partnership").
+The Company's principal business activity is to provide services in its role as the General Partner of the Cordillera Minerals 2023 Flow-Through Limited Partnership (the "Partnership").